Archive for February, 2008

 Valentine’s Day in La Antigua Guatemala

 Valentine’s Day in Guatemala is known as El Día del Cariño.
 Cariño and caress share the same etymology and it means affection.
-The Day of Affection would be a close translation for El Día del Cariño, thus it is much more than Valentine’s Day because it is the day to show your affection, love and appreciation to your co-workers, neighbors, friends, family, and of course, your girlfriend or wife; whatever the case may be.
+The Day of Affection would be a close translation for El Día del Cariño, thus it is much more than Valentine’s Day because it is the day to show your affection, love and appreciation to your co-workers, neighbors, friends, family, and of course, your girlfriend or girlfriend; whatever the case may be.

 Small Procession in San Pedro Las Huertas